Why Tree Lighting Transforms Your Garden at Night

 Palm trees are a natural focal point for any garden.
-Their height, textured trunks and huge leaves are put on show when you light them up with Bondilights’ LED garden spike light, which offers enough flexibility so you can position it to the height required.
-In-ground lights, such as the LED deck circle light, offer greater security if you are uplighting a tree in the front garden.
-These lights will carry the natural beauty of the palm tree from daylight through to night-time.
+Their height, textured trunks and huge leaves are enhanced with tree lighting.
+LED garden spike light, which offers enough flexibility so you can position it to the height required.

-With its twisted and rugged beauty, the Australian gum tree is stunning when lit up.
-And what makes it better is that no two gum trees are the same.
-You wouldn’t be thought of as crazy for thinking that every gum tree has its own personality.
 So, when you light a gum tree up, it truly comes to life.
 Our LED bollard will give your gum tree its own show.
 Bear in mind that if your gum tree is 20+ metres you may need more than one light to produce an impressive visual impact.

 Common for their beautiful white spotted trunks and dainty foliage, the silver birch tree is great at reflecting light.
 The LED slim bollard is perfect as it will not overlight this tree’s fine features.
 More often than not, silver birch trees are underplanted with agapanthus or low shrubs, which you can showcase using our LED square deck light or even an LED path light.